 Pareto Policy Solutions, LLC is the consulting practice of Keith B. Belton, The name of the firm is a nod to Vilfredo Pareto (1848-1923), a well-known figure in neoclassical economics.
 He developed the concept of a Pareto Improvement: a reallocation of resources (e.g., through a policy change) that makes at least one individual better off without making anyone worse off.

-Pareto Policy Solutions, LLC was established in 2014 to help our clients resolve regulatory impediments and cut through red tape.
+Pareto Policy Solutions, LLC was established in 2014 to help clients resolve regulatory impediments and cut through red tape.
 We believe the achievement of regulatory objectives need not conflict with innovation and productivity.
-And when it does, we develop and employ an advocacy strategy to maximize our client’s likelihood of success.

 We offer policy analysis services relating to the following topics: regulatory reform; regulatory budgeting, including the Trump Administration's "One In, Two Out" executive order; cost-benefit analysis of regulations or regulatory programs; chemical regulation under the Toxic Substances Control Act and California's Safer Consumer Products program; and climate change-related policies and programs.

 - We developed a unique methodology to identify the cumulative regulatory burden imposed on the US manufacturing sector.
 Applying this methodology, we found nearly 300,000 restrictions imposed across every step of the manufacturing process.

 - We identified changes to legislation to reform the Toxic Substances Control Act to increase the pace of safety assessments for chemicals in commerce.
 Congress has since made changes to the legislation consistent with our recommendations.

 - We identified aspects of an EPA proposed rule that, contrary to the Agency’s own analysis, would increase, rather than limit, greenhouse gas emissions from the use of certain building insulation materials.
 The Agency issued a final rule with significant changes acceptable to our client.